 Patience is key when you're a plant parent looking at how to revive a dead plant.
 Keep a close eye on your plant for a few weeks and then reevaluate its state.
 It's very important to be conscious of the fact that once you’ve taken steps to revive a dying plant, it can take up to a month before you start to see an improvement or new growth.

-Don't give up on your plant too soon, it needs you!
-If you follow these amazing tips on how to revive a dead plant, we're sure you'll retrieve its beautiful green leaves and stems.
+In that case, don't give up on your plant too soon; it needs you!
+If you follow these amazing tips on how to revive a dead plant, we're sure you'll retrieve its beautiful green leaves and stems in due course.